Overview

 Optimized for speed.
 Performs basic chunking, lightweight entity extraction, and vector embedding.
 Skips deep relationship mapping and advanced categorization.

-- Best for: high-throughput pipelines, real-time chat logging, non-critical data
+long-range - Best for: high-throughput pipelines, real-time chat logging, non-critical data

 long-range